ganrad/openai-api-router/README.md

    Congratulations!

-   You have reached the end of this how-to for deploying and scaling an Azure OpenAI API Gateway.
-Please feel free to use the artifacts posted in this repository to efficiently scale the API Gateway and distribute Azure OpenAI API traffic among multiple model deployments.
+   You have reached the end of this how-to for deploying and scaling an Azure OpenAI API Gateway on Azure.
+Please feel free to use the artifacts posted in this repository to efficiently scale the API Gateway and distribute API traffic among multiple Azure OpenAI model deployments.